JawherLabben/monitoringAlertingForMulti-cloudEnvironments/README.md

 In layperson terms, metrics are numeric measurements.
 Time series means that changes are recorded over time.
 What users want to measure differs from application to application.
 For a web server it might be request times, for a database it might be number of active connections or number of active queries etc.

 Metrics play an important role in understanding why your application is working in a certain way.
 Let's assume you are running a web application and find that the application is slow.
 You will need some information to find out what is happening with your application.
 For example the application can become slow when the number of requests are high.
 If you have the request count metric you can spot the reason and increase the number of servers to handle the load.

+ ###
+ Before importing a template into Grafana, it is best to have a data source configured so that dashboards can work properly.
+Here are the steps to configure a data source before importing a template in Grafana:

+ Log in to your Grafana instance and go to the main dashboard.

+Log in to your Grafana instance and go to the main dashboard.

+From the settings dropdown menu, select "Data Sources".
+You will be directed to the data sources page.

+On the data sources page, click on the "Add data source" button to start configuring a new data source.

+Choose the type of data source you want to configure, for example, "InfluxDB", "Prometheus", "Elasticsearch", etc. Select the one that matches your use case.

+Configure the specific details of the data source based on the selected type.
+This may include information such as the data source URL, authentication credentials, query parameters, etc. Refer to the Grafana or specific data source documentation for detailed instructions on configuration.

+Once you have configured the data source, click on the "Save & Test" button to check the connection to the data source.
+Grafana will perform a connection test and display a success or failure message.

+If the connection test is successful, you can now proceed with importing the template.
+Follow the steps I mentioned earlier to import the template into Grafana.

 ### Metric name and help template system